History: First Issued: November 21, 1997. Last Revised: May 30, 2023.

 NCSU POL05.20.02 – Emeritus/Emerita Faculty Status for Faculty and Senior Administrators

 Retirement and benefits questions: Director of Benefits, Human Resources (919-515-2151)

 Work plan questions: Senior Vice Provost for Faculty and Academic Affairs (919-513-7741)

 1. The NC State Phased Retirement Program

-The NC State Phased Retirement Program (PRP) provides the opportunity for eligible full-time tenured faculty members, who meet certain age and service conditions, to retire and change from full-time to half-time employment at the university for three (3) years.
-PRP employment consists of a half-time workload and a half-time salary based on the last year's appointment salary (minus any administrative salary supplement).
-Upon entering the PRP, a faculty member relinquishes his or her permanent tenure in exchange for a three (3) year fixed-term contract.
+1.1 The NC State Phased Retirement Program (PRP) provides the opportunity for eligible full-time tenured faculty members, who meet certain age and service conditions, to retire and change from full-time to half-time employment at the university for three (3) fiscal years.
+Upon entering the PRP, a faculty member relinquishes their permanent tenure in exchange for a three (3) fiscal year fixed-term contract.